-- The hazard warning lights will not flash. - The hazard warning lights only flash when the theft deterrent system is armed, refer to the theft-deterrent system (page 3-26).
+- The hazard warning lights will not flash - The hazard warning lights only flash when the theft deterrent system is armed or turned off, refer to the theft-deterrent system (page 3-23).

-- All doors and the liftgate cannot be locked when either front door is open and the key is in the ignition switch. - Confirm that all doors and the liftgate are locked visually or audibly by use of the double click.
+- All doors and the liftgate cannot be locked when any door or the liftgate is open and the key is in the ignition switch. - Confirm that all doors and the liftgate are locked visually or audibly by use of the double click.